HardisonCo/.github/international/andorra/ad-health/hms-esr/index.md

 ## Integration Points

-This document outlines how HMS-ESR is integrated with ad_Health systems in Andorra.
+This document outlines how HMS-ESR is integrated with ad-health systems in Andorra.